pavankalisetti009/gitlab/doc/user/application_security/secret_detection/index.md

 Secret Detection scans your repository to help prevent your secrets from being exposed.
 Secret Detection scanning works on all text files, regardless of the language or framework used.

-GitLab has two methods for detecting secrets which can be used simultaneously:
+GitLab has three methods for detecting secrets, which can be used simultaneously:

 - The [pipeline](pipeline/index.md) method detects secrets during the project's CI/CD pipeline.
 This method cannot reject pushes.
 - The [secret push protection](secret_push_protection/index.md) method detects secrets when users push changes to the remote Git branch.
 This method can reject pushes if a secret is detected.
+- The [client-side](client/index.md) method runs in your browser, and warns you if the content of text you're about to post contains a potential secret.